 Landlords of rental condos have not been insulated from the slowdown.

-Bangkok, especially neighborhoods in the Central Business District, are usually popular rental hubs for working professionals.
+Bangkok, especially neighborhoods in the Central Business District, are popular rental hubs for working professionals.
 This renter demographic is very transient and reliant on economic conditions.

-A particularly striking trend are foreign landlords of both completed and off-plan condos looking for a quick exit.
-Many foreign sellers are putting their properties up for sales with many prepared to take losses, offering large discounts on their properties to potential buyers.
+A particular trend, are foreign landlords of both completed and off-plan condos looking for a quick exit.
+Many of them are putting their properties up for sales and are prepared to take losses, offering large discounts on their properties to potential buyers.
 Ge